jalpa015/hashnode-article/cl7bdicho04w29ynv82yncbv1.md

 ```
 conda
 ```
-This helps in knowing if Anaconda has been successfully involved.
+This helps in knowing if Anaconda has been successfully installed.

   To work on a python project it is a good way to create a virtual environment for the work.
 Before creating a virtual environment, the existing virtual environments can be accessed using the following command -
 ```